deanhiller/webpieces/README.md

 #### Advantages of webpieces

+* LogginFilter automatically adds correct cache headers so if you are logged out, back button will not go back to some logged in page instead redirecting to login
 * your project is automatically setup with code coverage (for java and the generated html groovy)
 * built in 'very loose' checkstyle such that developers don't create 70+ line methods or 700+ line files or nasty anti-arrow pattern if statements
 * unlike Seam/JSF and heavyweight servers, you can slap down 1000+ of these as it is built for clustering and scale and being stateless!!! especially with noSQL databases.  with Seam/JSF, you lock your users to one node and when that goes out, if they are in the middle of buying a plane ticket, they are pretty much screwed.(ie. not a good design for large scale)